← Back to Home

 Lest We Forget

-“The Lion shall dwell with the lamb…”
+“The lion shall dwell with the lamb…”

 “The wolf also shall dwell with the lamb…”

-Many now connect this to the Lion of the tribe of Judah prophesied in Revelation 5:5:
+Many connect this remembered phrasing to the “Lion of the tribe of Judah” prophesied in Revelation:

 “And one of the elders saith unto me, Weep not: behold, the Lion of the tribe of Judah, the Root of David, hath prevailed to open the book, and to loose the seven seals thereof.”